getgrav/grav-learn/pages/02.content/03.markdown/docs.md

 ## Notices

-We have three notice styles and they extend the standard markdown syntax for block quotes.
+We have four notice styles and they extend the standard markdown syntax for block quotes.
 Basically levels of 3 block quote or greater produce notices in 4 colors:

 ### Yellow